nlp-tlp/lexiclean/README.md

 # LexiClean: An annotation tool for rapid multi-task lexical normalisation

+> [!IMPORTANT]
+> LexiClean v2 is currently being released publicly 🚧
+> We're actively migrating to version 2.
+The core features and workflow demonstrated in `v1` remain relevant as they form the foundation of `v2`.
+Please check back for updates.

 LexiClean is a rapid annotation tool for acquiring parallel corpora for lexical normalisation built with the full-stack web-based framework MERN (MongoDB-Express-React-Node).
 A live demonstration of the tool can be found at https://lexiclean.nlp-tlp.org and a systems demonstration video at https://youtu.be/P7_ooKrQPDU.

 ### Dependencies